 Onsite career planning services should consider the community career planning services and should work together to accomplish the goals set forth.

-Virtual delivery of onsite prevocational services in a 1:5-8 ratio may occur.
+Onsite Prevocational – Virtual Delivery

+Onsite prevocational services may be delivered virtually.
+Virtual service delivery is an option during times that does not allow the beneficiary to attend in person (i.e. medical issues/surgery), an emergency, or when the beneficiary chooses not to attend in-person for personal reasons.
+The beneficiary should be independent or have natural supports, as this service cannot be billed at the same time as another service, such as in-home supports.
+The beneficiary must have the means necessary to participate in the virtual service (i.e., laptop, tablet, etc.).

 There is not a predetermined percentage of time that virtual delivery of services will occur as this is an individual choice to participate in this delivery method or not.
-Virtual service delivery is an option during times that does not allow the beneficiary to attend in person (i.e. medical issues/surgery), an emergency, or when the beneficiary chooses to not attend in-person for personal reasons.
-The beneficiary should be independent or have natural supports, as this service cannot be billed at the same time as another service.
-The beneficiary must have the means necessary to participate in the virtual service (i.e., laptop, tablet, etc.).

 Virtual delivery is not the preferred method as beneficiaries are encouraged to participate in the community through either onsite prevocational or community career planning services and are offered these options as well.
-Virtual delivery will be included in the discussion with each beneficiary by the support coordinator and the service provider and will only be included in the plan of care if chosen by the beneficiary.
+The support coordinator and the service provider will include a discussion about virtual delivery with each beneficiary and will only be included in the POC if chosen by the beneficiary.

 Prior to the beginning of virtual delivery the following in-person visits are required:

-An initial assessment of beneficiary and home to determine if it’s feasible; and
+An initial assessment of the beneficiary and their home to determine if it’s feasible; and

 HIPPA compliance training prior to beginning virtual delivery.

-Providers will receive written instructions on the delivery of virtual services based on the HIPAA compliance officer’s instructions.
+Providers will receive written instructions on the delivery of virtual services based on their HIPAA compliance officer’s instructions.

 When using virtual delivery, providers will follow these guidelines: